scaffold-eth/se-2-challenges/README.md

 - We'd use the [base-challenge-template](https://github.com/scaffold-eth/se-2-challenges/tree/base-challenge-template) as a starting point for each challenge.
 - UI wise, we'll try to use the https://speedrunethereum.com/ design vibe.

-Checkout already migrated Challenges to get a better idea of the structure and how to create new ones.
+Check out already migrated Challenges to get a better idea of the structure and how to create new ones.

-A quickstart guide.
+A quick start guide.

 ### 1. Branch from [base-challenge-template](https://github.com/scaffold-eth/se-2-challenges/tree/base-challenge-template)